Artemis-Hunt/tp/README.md

 # FinanceIt

 FinanceIt is a greenfield Java project.

-Given below are instructions on how to use it.
+Features:
+- Tracking of one-time and recurring transactions
+- Tracking of savings goal
+- Calculation of simple/compound interest, cashbacks and miles.
+- Save and load profiles

 ## Setting up in Intellij